What is a dosimeter badge?

 Why should you wear a radiation detection badge?

+Radiation can harm our tissues, primarily affecting our genetic material known as DNA.
+It damages DNA by breaking important bonds and water molecules in and around our DNA.
+When this occurs, free radicals are released.
+Free radicals are substances that can seriously injure your cells and organs3.
 Radiation is particularly harmful at higher doses.
 Though we receive low doses of radiation from our natural environment, we can also expose ourselves to radiation on the job.
-When exposed to radiation on the job, it is essential to track your radiation dose to ensure that it is within safe limits.
+When exposed to radiation on the job, tracking your radiation dose to ensure that it is within safe limits is essential.
 High radiation doses increase your likelihood of radiation-associated health risks.
 For example, high radiation exposure has been linked to:

 • Cancer